KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 ### Explicit trust

-A claim is explicitly trusted when the verifier decides to trust it based on its own (business, regulatory, etc.) rules.
+A claim is explicitly trusted when the verifier makes the decision based on its own (business, regulatory, etc.) rules.
 This is the simplest case.

 Examples:

+1. An identity wallet may allow the user to manually trust a specific credential.
+2. A verifier may choose to always accept self-issued credentials (i.e. the subject is the issuer) for some claims.
-1. _Big Buck Bank_ chooses to explicitly trust a specific financial institution as an authority for credit score claims.
+3. _Big Buck Bank_ chooses to explicitly trust a specific financial institution as an authority for credit score claims.
-2. _Recruiter X_ knows the DIDs of recognized universities and decides to trust any diplomas issued by those DIDs.
+4. _Recruiter X_ knows the DIDs of recognized universities and decides to trust any diplomas issued by those DIDs, for a specific range of issuance date.
-3. _Ask Y_ chooses to trust a specific public institution for `authoritativeFor` claims and a given depth, making that issuer a "Root authority" in a chain of trust.
+5. _Ask Y_ chooses to trust a specific public institution for `authoritativeFor` claims and a given depth, making that issuer a "Root authority" in a chain of trust.

 # Notes

+## Transitivity of trust delegation: friend of a friend of a friend of...

+This specification defines implicit trust in a recursive way, with explicit trust being the exit condition.
+However, to prevent infinite loops and to avoid ridiculously long trust chains, verifiers may decide to put a practical limit to how many hops they support.

 ## Distribution of authority credentials